-Herbicide applicators should think about the angle of the off-center (OC) nozzle on the end of the herbicide boom.
+Herbicide applicators should think about the angle of the off center (OC) nozzle on the end of the herbicide boom.
 The nozzle angle will have a major impact on where the spray is directed upward as well as the distance from the end of the boom.
-The greater the nozzle angle, the higher and farther beyond the end of the boom the spray is directed, greatly increasing the chances of phytotoxicity occurring in the tree canopy.
+The greater the nozzle angle, the higher and further beyond the end of the boom the spray is directed and greatly increases the chances for phytotoxicity to occur in the tree canopy.
 The height of the boom and its angle will also impact the distance and height that the spray is directed into the canopy of the citrus tree.